raspberrychris/paddleboardmaster/content/post/gili-10-6-11-6-air-all-around-inflatable-stand-up-paddle-board.md

 widgets = []

 +++
+_We use affiliate links on this site and we may earn a small commission if you click the links and make a purchase.
+There will be no additional fees added should you wish to make a purchase._

 In this article I will be taking a look at the [**GILI**](/categories/gili/) 10'6/11'6 AIR All Around Inflatable stand up paddleboard.
 I will take you through the pros and cons of this paddleboard and will give my honest opinion on how it performs against the competition.

 **Let’s get in to this!**